Kevin Brown (linebacker): Edmonton Elks

 On February 9, 2021, Brown signed a one-year contract with the Edmonton Football Team.
 However, he was released by the newly named Edmonton Elks at the end of training camp on July 26, 2021.

 Winnipeg Blue Bombers

 It was announced on August 17, 2021, that Brown had agreed to sign to the practice roster of the Winnipeg Blue Bombers.
 He was soon elevated to the active roster and played in his first game with the Blue Bombers on August 21, 2021.
 He played in seven regular season games with the Blue Bombers in 2021 where he had two defensive tackles and eight special teams tackles.
 He became a free agent upon the expiry of his contract on February 8, 2022.

-Retirement

-Brown retired from the Canadian Football League in 2022.

-Real Estate Development

-Trent L. Garrett Fellowship

-After retiring from the Canadian Football League, Brown transitioned to working in residential development and became the first Trent L. Garrett fellow at Intend Indiana.

-Black and White Investments (BWI)

-After completing the two-year fellowship program in just seven months, Brown was offered a position as a Financial Analyst with Gary Hobbs Sr. at BWI, a real estate development, construction and property management company headquartered in Indianapolis, IN.

-Inspirational Speaking

-Kevin Brown II, LLC

-Brown created Kevin Brown II, LLC as a platform to share his story through inspirational speaking.

-Inspire Indiana

-Brown created Inspire Indiana and the Inspire Indiana Podcast as an initiative of Kevin Brown II, LLC with the mission being to motivate, educate and inspire the next generation of athletes, scholars and entrepreneurs in his hometown of Indianapolis, IN.